area9innovation/flow9/tools/dsl/readme.md

 The effect of this rule is to "strip" away any "array" nodes, and replaces them with the child.

-Often, the goal is not to evaluate the right hand side, but rather do substitution.
+Often, the goal is not to just evaluate the right hand side, but rather do substitution.
-This can be done by using the quoted Lambda language called @lambda.
-In this example, we match an AST syntax on the left, and substitute using @lanbda on the right:
+This can be done using quoting.
+In this example, we match an AST syntax on the left, and substitute using lanbda on the right:

+	exponent($x, $y) => @power($x, $y);

+The left hand side matches an AST node called exponent, and binds the two variables into x and y, while the right hand side constructs a function call to a function called power, with the two arguments instantiated.

+A similar example is this one:

-	for($id, $e1, $e2) => iter($e1, \$id -> $e2);
+	for($id, $e1, $e2) => @iter($e1, \$id -> $e2);

-In this case, the "iter" runtime function is NOT called at substitution time.
+In this case, the "iter" runtime function is NOT called at substitution time, since it is quoted.
 Instead, we will construct a call to that function with the given expression for the list, as well as construct a new lambda for the iter function.

-As a more implicit example, consider this example matching AST on the left hand side, but with "normal", unquoted lambda on the right hand side:

-	exponent($x, $y) => power(x, y);

-The left hand side matches an AST node called exponent, and binds the two variables into x and y, while the right hand side is a function call to a function called power, with the two arguments.

-If "power" was defined in Lambda, this would mean that we evaluate the power function at substitution time and get the resulting value out.
-But since the "power" function is not defined in the normal runtime of Lambda, the effect is that this introduces a function call, thus effectively replacing "exponent(x,y)" in the AST with a call to a function called "power".
-This is a convenient shortcut that is useful in situations where there is a mix of evaluation at substitution time, and construction of AST nodes dependent on those evaluations.

 TODO:
 - Rewrite the compiler component to be a lowering with blueprint as the language to run on the right hand side

-- Consider to drop the implicit quoting of unknown functions and replace it with some other more explicit quoting mechanism.

 - TODO: Make it so we can write the Gringo lowering like this: